New England Swimming Holes You Can Drive To Without Hiking (2026)

 This is the guide for swim spots and waterfalls you can reach without a real hike, with measured walk times from car to water, parking realities, and accessibility notes for each pick.

 Not every swim trip needs a trail.
-New England has a surprising number of waterfalls and swimming holes within two minutes of a paved road, and several are region staples.
-This is for the day you want the water without turning it into a hike.
+New England has a surprising number of waterfalls and swimming holes within a few minutes of a paved road, and several are region staples.
+This is for the day you want water, shade, or a waterfall view without turning it into a hike.

 Start with the New England Swimming Holes map.
 For state-level planning, use Vermont swimming holes, New Hampshire swimming holes, Maine swimming holes, Massachusetts swimming holes, Connecticut swimming holes, or the Rhode Island hub.